15 Nov 2021

 Can You See A Black Hole?

-As light itself cannot escape a black hole, it would be difficult to see a black hole, even its shadow would take an immense challenge to see.
+As light itself cannot escape a black hole, it would be difficult to see a black hole.
+Even its shadow would be an immense challenge to see.
 Black holes have been identified as a shell of a black, featureless sphere.
 Nevertheless, there is a way to know if a black hole is present.

 Black Holes - binary star diagram gif | Stemettes Zine

-In some binary star systems (take a look at the diagram above) where one of the pairs cannot be seen, its mass can be inferred from the orbit of a visible star.
+In some binary star systems where one of the pairs cannot be seen, its mass can be inferred from the orbit of a visible star.
 It is possible that the other star is a black hole.
 It emits electromagnetic radiation and could be a binary star with a black hole as its companion star.
 The electromagnetic radiation would accelerate towards the black hole and would gain sufficient energy to emit the high-frequency waves observed.

 Read more about Katie Bouman who processed the first-ever image of a black hole >>